-The whole world was a buzz when President Obama spent a leisurely father-daughters weekend in NYC with Sasha and Malia.
+The whole world was abuzz when President Obama spent a leisurely father-daughters weekend in NYC with Sasha and Malia in 2015.
 Make your family feel like the First Family with this very presidential itinerary for 48 hours in the big city.
-We threw in some extra tips to help you get even more out of your time in the Big Apple (* means the First Family didn’t do this but you might want to).
+We threw in some extra tips to help you get even more out of your time in the Big Apple. (* indicates that the First Family didn’t do this but you might want to)

 Make sure to book a reservation to hold your table at this trendy Michelin-starred Rat Pack-era Italian eatery that played host to the Obamas’ family dinner.
 Yelpers herald the Spicy Rigatoni Vodka as the best pasta dish in the city.

 Overnight at One UN Hotel OR stay at a downtown hotel

 Get the Presidential treatment and a view of the East River at Millennium’s One UN Hotel, which served as home base for the First Family’s visit to NYC.
 You’ll be a 10-15 minute walk from Grand Central terminal and a short subway ride from all the sights.
 Or stay at a downtown hotel in the proximity of the Greenwich Village -- you’ll be within walking distance of most of the places featured in this blog.

 Get to Chelsea Market before the mad rush of tour groups and you’ll be sure to score a morning treat and some peace and quiet.
 Formerly a Nabisco factory, the cavernous market was transformed into an impressive food hall boasting every delicacy you could possibly think of.
 Fun fact: the Food Network, Google, and the MLB all have offices/studios upstairs.

 10:30 am: Tour the Whitney Museum of American Art